-Sonu Cheema (appointed on 3 February 2023)
+Sonu Cheema (appointed on 3 February 2023 and resigned 4 September 2024)

 As a Director at Nexia Perth, Mr Cheema has over 12 years' experience working with public and private companies in Australia and abroad.
 Roles and responsibilities he conducts include completion and preparation of statutory financial reports, investor relations, initial public offers (IPO), reverse takeovers (RTO), management of capital raising activities and auditor liaison.